Updating Your Mid-Century House?

 But, for once (and perhaps the last time) Congress was leagues ahead of the American public.

-Starting as a modest and almost unnoticed provision of the Servicemen's Readjustment Act of 1944 – popularly known as the "GI Bill" – the government gave war veterans the ability not just to rent but actually buy a modest first home by eliminating the down payment and guaranteeing part, and later all, of a veteran's mortgage.
+Starting as a modest and almost unnoticed provision of the Servicemen's Readjustment Act of 1944 – popularly known as the "GI Bill" – the government gave every single war veteran the ability not just to rent but actually buy a modest first home by eliminating the down payment and guaranteeing part, and later all, of the veteran's mortgage.

 Millions of families who never even dreamed of homeownership suddenly found themselves in the market for a new house.